Ministry of Investment (Saudi Arabia)

-The Ministry of Investment (MISA) (وزارة الاستثمار), (previously the Saudi Arabian General Investment Authority SAGIA الهيئة العامة للإستثمار), is a Saudi Arabian government ministry that oversees foreign investment in the country by issuing licenses to foreign investors.
+The Ministry of Investment (Arabic: وزارة الاستثمار) is a government ministry in Saudi Arabia responsible for overseeing foreign investment in the Kingdom.
+It issues licenses to foreign investors and works to develop the country’s investment environment.

-It was established as the General Investment Authority in 2000 during the reign of King Fahd and was transformed into a ministry in 2020 through a royal decree issued by King Salman.
-Khalid al-Falih, the former chairman of Saudi Aramco was appointed as the new minister by replacing governor Ibrahim al-Omar following the ministry's renaming.

-History and governance
+History

-Historically, SAGIA held responsibility for issuing foreign investment licenses to non-Saudi companies that wished to operate in the Kingdom, and lacked a broader role in Saudi economic regulation.
-Prince Abdullah ibn Faisal ibn Turki al Abdullah Alsaud, a member of a side branch of the ruling House of Saud, was Chairman of SAGIA from 2000 until his resignation in March 2004.
-He promoted more openness to foreign investment in Saudi Arabia, as well as a period of trade liberalization and privatization, and his tenure coincided with Saudi Arabia's accession to the World Trade Organization.
-However, Prince Abdullah faced resistance from more conservative factions within the Saudi government who opposed economic reforms, as well as the Saudi bureaucracy.
+The Saudi Arabian General Investment Authority (SAGIA) was established on 10 April 2000.
+Historically, the Authority was responsible for issuing foreign investment licenses to non-Saudi companies seeking to operate in the Kingdom, and did not have a broader role in economic regulation.

+Prince Abdullah bin Faisal, a member of a side branch of the ruling House of Saud, served as Chairman of the Saudi Arabian General Investment Authority from 2000 until his resignation in March 2004.
+During his tenure, he promoted greater openness to foreign investment, along with trade liberalization and privatization efforts.
+His leadership coincided with Saudi Arabia’s accession to the World Trade Organization.
+However, these reforms faced resistance from more conservative elements within the government and parts of the Saudi bureaucracy.

-The SAGIA played a key role in Saudi Arabia's Vision 2030 initiative, which focused on economic liberalization, foreign direct investment, and economic development.
-In 2017, SAGIA launched Tayseer program, aimed at improving the investment climate for private companies.
-SAGIA has signed a number of major non-oil investment agreements.
-At its third annual Future Investment Initiative (FII) conference, which took place in October 2019, SAGIA signed 23 agreements collectively $15 billion.
-These included a $700 million investment deal with Modular Middle East; a $300 million investment deal with ForDeal, a $200 million deal with Shiloh Minerals, a $120 million investment deal with BRF Brazil Food, a $110 million investment deal with KME, and a $50 million deal with Xylem Inc. In October 2011, Pfizer signed an agreement with SAGIA to set up its first manufacturing plant in King Abdullah Economic City; in 2016, SAGIA gave Pfizer 100% foreign ownership of its legal entity in Saudi Arabia.
-In August 2017, SAGIA allowing 100% foreign ownership in the engineering business for the first time; the rules remained restrictive, such that only established multinationals were eligible.
+The Saudi Arabian General Investment Authority later played a role in the Kingdom’s Vision 2030 initiative, which emphasizes economic liberalization, foreign direct investment, and economic diversification.
+In 2017, it launched the Tayseer program to improve the investment climate for private companies.
+The authority signed a number of major non-oil investment agreements.
+At the third annual Future Investment Initiative conference in October 2019, it signed 23 agreements worth a combined $15 billion.
+These included agreements with Modular Middle East, ForDeal, Shiloh Minerals, BRF Brazil Food, KME, and Xylem Inc..

+In October 2011, Pfizer signed an agreement with the Saudi Arabian General Investment Authority to establish its first manufacturing plant in King Abdullah Economic City.
+In 2016, Pfizer was granted 100% foreign ownership of its legal entity in Saudi Arabia.
+In August 2017, the authority announced that it would allow 100% foreign ownership in the engineering sector for the first time, although eligibility remained limited to established multinational companies.

-In 2020, a royal order was issued, replacing SAGIA with a new Ministry of Investment under Khalid al-Falih, the former chairman of Saudi Aramco.
-The creation of the Investment Ministry was part of a broader Saudi government reshuffle by Crown Prince Mohammed bin Salman (MBS), the de facto ruler of the kingdom.
-MBS has aggressively moved to diversify the Saudi economy away from petroleum.
-It was unclear whether the new Investment Ministry would be more powerful than SAGIA.
+In 2020, a royal order replaced the Saudi Arabian General Investment Authority with the Ministry of Investment under Khalid Al-Falih, the former chairman of Saudi Aramco.
+The creation of the ministry formed part of a broader government reshuffle led by Crown Prince Mohammed bin Salman, the de facto ruler of the Kingdom, aimed at accelerating economic diversification beyond petroleum.
+It was initially unclear whether the new ministry would assume broader powers than its predecessor.

+In February 2026, Khalid Al-Falih was relieved of his position as Minister of Investment, and Fahd Al-Saif was appointed as his successor as part of a broader government reshuffle.